 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Howard L. Weiner: We have found microRNAs in the feces.
+Many investigators asked how to isolate RNAs in the fecal samples to study microRNAs.
+So, here we provide the protocol.

 REQUIRED: What is the main advantage of this technique?

-:
+Shirong Liu: This protocol isolate RNA from the feces with high quality and quantity.
+It minimizes RNAs from living microbes.
+I would emphasize that we DO NOT use Lysis/Binding Buffer in this protocol.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?